 In some cases, it is fairly easy to define the essential function of a job.
 If you are hired as an airline pilot, for example, flying planes is obviously an essential function of that position.
 Most cases are not so simple.
 There are a number of factors a court will look at when determining the essential functions of a given job, and you should not assume that just because your employer deems a particular task “essential,” that does not make it so as a matter of law.

 This is why it is critical to work with a qualified New York City disability discrimination lawyer if you need to pursue a claim against a current or former employer.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, today if you need to speak with an attorney right away.
+Contact the Law Offices of Nisar Law Group, P.C., today if you need to speak with an attorney right away.